-The principles of climate change mitigation and adaptation will be embedded into new development, improving the resilience of land, buildings and existing and future communities to the opportunities and impacts arising from climate change.
+The principles of climate change mitigation and adaptation will be required to be embedded into new development, improving the resilience of land, buildings and existing and future communities to the opportunities and impacts arising from climate change.
 All development should contribute to West Berkshire becoming and staying carbon neutral by 2030.
-Depending on the nature and scale of proposals, development will be expected to satisfy all of the relevant following criteria:
+Depending on the nature and scale of proposals, development will be expected to satisfy the following criteria:

-- To withstand predictable effects from climate change for its expected lifetime; - To take advantage of the latest low and zero carbon technologies and innovations, including digital; - To achieve the highest viable levels of energy efficiency; - To generate and supply renewable, low and zero carbon energy for its own use and/or local distribution networks in accordance with policy DC3; - To provide for sustainable forms of vehicular and personal transport to and from the site and reduce car use in accordance with policies SP22, DC36 and DC37; - To enable recycling and waste reduction both during construction and occupation; - To manage and conserve adequate water resources and avoid harming water quality and improve it where possible in accordance with policies DC6 and DC7; - To demonstrate that flood risk from all sources can be avoided or managed in accordance with policy SP6; - To use sustainable urban drainage systems in accordance with policy SP6;

-- To provide for green/blue infrastructure and open spaces within the layout for shading and cooling, to detain surface water run-off and absorb carbon dioxide emissions in accordance with policy SP10; - To improve wildlife habitat and species conservation and connectivity to allow for movement in response to climate change in accordance with policy SP11; and - To maintain the integrity of the historic environment and to respect the character and improve the environmental performance of heritage assets without compromising their significance, by adopting principles of reversibility and minimum intervention in accordance with policy SP9.
+- a.
+To withstand predictable effects from climate change for its expected lifetime: - b.
+To take advantage of the latest low and zero carbon technologies and innovations, including digital; - To achieve net zero operational carbon development by applying the energy hierarchy, achieving the highest viable levels of energy efficiency, generating and supplying renewable, low and zero carbon energy, and as a last resort carbon offsetting in accordance with Policy DM4; - To achieve the highest viable levels of energy efficiency; - To generate and supply renewable, low and zero carbon energy for its own use and/or local distribution networks in accordance with Policy DM4; - To provide for sustainable forms of vehicular and personal transport to and from the site and reduce car use in accordance with Policies SP23, DM44 and DM45; - To enable recycling and waste reduction both during construction and occupation; - To manage and conserve adequate water resources and avoid harming water quality and improve it where possible in accordance with Policies DM7 and DM6; - To demonstrate that flood risk from all sources can be avoided or managed in accordance with Policy SP6; - To use sustainable urban drainage systems in accordance with Policy SP6; - To provide for green/blue infrastructure and open spaces within the layout for shading and cooling, to detain surface water run-off and absorb carbon dioxide emissions in accordance with Policy SP10; - To improve wildlife habitat and species conservation and connectivity to allow for movement in response to climate change in accordance with Policy SP11; and - m.
+To maintain the integrity of the historic environment and to respect the character and improve the environmental performance of heritage assets without compromising their significance, by adopting principles of reversibility and minimum intervention in accordance with Policy SP9.